jiaz/resume/jiajizhoucv.md

 04.2014 - 10.2014
 :   #### CTO & Dev Manager, miHoYo, Co.
 Ltd.

     miHoYo is a mobile game company established in 2012.
 I joined the team to help the team to grow and make development process more reliable.
-We created one of the most popular 2.5D action games in China called “The End of School 2” (or “Guns Girl” if you Google it), which was the 1st Top Paid game and 9th Top Grossing game in AppStore China.
+We created one of the most popular 2.5D shooting games in China called “Guns Girl”, which was the 1st Top Paid game and 9th Top Grossing game in AppStore China.

-    As Dev Manager, I set up release schedule, drive SCRUM meetings, make project plans and communicate with external partners to enable our game in global markets.
+    As Dev Manager, I set up release schedule, drive SCRUM meetings, make project plans and communicate with external partners.
 As CTO I optimized the development process by introducing Git to replace the old version control system, building up an automated testing framework for backend service, setting up continuous integration to produce official releases, optimizing system architecture to improve performance.

     I was also a developer and wrote code to implement game features, such as in-game chatting and a lot of global market integration requirements.